Brand engagement is one of the most important aspects of a successful marketing strategy in 2020.

 Valuable insights into your customers’ experience with your brand

-Every business wants their customer satisfaction rates to be as high as conceivably possible.
-The only way to do this is to collect data pertaining to the experience customers have had with your brand.
+Every business wants its customer satisfaction rates to be as high as conceivably possible.
+The only way to get a hand on the pulse of your customer base is to collect data pertaining to the experience they have had with your brand.

-Having an online community allows you to have a pool of conveniently-situated customers to study and collect data from.
+Having an online community essentially means that you to have a pool of conveniently-situated customers to study and collect data from.
 Consider how much easier it would be to get people to fill feedback forms, ask direct questions and even collect reviews, if you were to request this from your customers, instead of random strangers.

 How video can help with community building